Adamumujtaba/Adamumujtaba/README.md

-- 👋 Hi, I’m @Adamumujtaba
+👋 Hi, I’m @Adamumujtaba
-- 👀 I’m interested in learning software engineering
+👀 Experienced Software Engineer specializing in React and React Native
-- 🌱 I’m currently learning web development (HTMl, CSS, JS-React, PHP)
+🌱 Skilled in designing UI components, managing state, and frontend-backend communication
-- 💞️ I’m looking to collaborate on simple project
+💞️ Proficient in mentoring junior developers and conducting code reviews
-- 📫 How to reach me mujtabaadamu1998@gmal.com
+📫 Reach me at: mujtabaadamu1998@gmail.com

 <!---
 Adamumujtaba/Adamumujtaba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.